hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** Boolean.

-The `speculative` value within the [root namespace](#root-namespace) specifies whether the plan associated with the run is a [speculative plan](../../run/index.html#speculative-plans) only.
+Specifies whether the plan associated with the run is a [speculative plan](../../run/index.html#speculative-plans) only.

 ### Value: `is_destroy`

 * **Value Type:** Boolean.

-The `is_destroy` value within the [root namespace](#root-namespace) specifies whether the run will perform a destroy operation.
+Specifies if the plan is a destroy plan, which will destroy all provisioned resources.

 ### Value: `variables`

 * **Value Type:** A string-keyed map of values.

-The `variables` value within the [root namespace](#root-namespace) provides the names of the variables that are configured within the run and the [sensitivity](../../workspaces/variables.html#sensitive-values) state of the value.
+Provides the names of the variables that are configured within the run and the [sensitivity](../../workspaces/variables.html#sensitive-values) state of the value.

 ```
 variables (map of keys)